-Haddad Maia stuns Jabeur to reach Paris semi-finals
+Swiatek beats Gauff to set up Haddad Maia semi-final

-French Open 2023 results: Beatriz Haddad Maia beats Ons Jabeur at Roland Garros
+French Open 2023 results: Iga Swiatek beats Coco Gauff, Ons Jabeur loses to Beatriz Haddad Maia

 Last updated on .From the section Tennis